mdj857/Hurricane-Sandy-Twitter-Analysis/README.md

 | Major | Some solid structures are destroyed; most sustain exterior and interior damage (roofs missing, interior walls exposed); most mobile homes and light structures are destroyed.
 Extensive structural damage from storm surge. |
 | Destroyed | Most solid and all light or mobile home structures destroyed.
 Structure has been completely destroyed or washed away from storm surge. |

+## Preprocessing

+First, we determined the zip code each tweet was from by examining the latitude and longitude of each tweet.
+Next, examined the FEMA dataset and looked at the types of damaged buildings by zip code.
+We categorized the damage level of each tweet by the worst damaged building in the zip code that tweet originated from.
+For example, if a tweet comes from a zip code with 6 affected buildings, 2 minorly damaged building, and 1 destroyed building, that tweet is classified as destroyed because of the single destroyed building.
+We chose this method of classification because we believe that it is more prudent to assume more damage in a disaster scenario.

 ###### Adapted from https://data.femadata.com/MOTF/Hurricane_Sandy/FEMA%20MOTF-Hurricane%20Sandy%20Products%20ReadME%20FINAL.pdf

 ## Our Design Overview